streamdata-gallery-organizations/firebase/_listings/firebase/openapi.md

         The table reflects the `Ruleset` rollout in progress.
 The `prod` and `prod/beta` releases refer to the same `Ruleset`.
 However, `prod/v23` refers to a new `Ruleset`.
-The `Ruleset` reference for a `Release` may be updated using the UpdateRelease method.
+The `Ruleset` reference for a `Release` may be updated using the UpdateRelease method, and the custom `Release` name may be referenced by specifying the `X-Firebase-Rules-Release-Name` header.
-      operationId: postNameReleases
+      operationId: firebaserules.projects.releases.create
-      x-api-path-slug: namereleases-post
+      x-api-path-slug: v1namereleases-post
       parameters:
       - in: body
         name: body